LinkedIn for Scientists: Your Guide to the Professional Social Network

 What if you want to use LinkedIn to promote your company?
 Don’t act like a robot that just pushes your company’s products or content.
 Instead, be friendly, intelligent, and participate in conversations relevant to your target audience.
 This can have a solid brand effect!

 Imagine you work at Acme Scientific Glassware.
 You regularly share interesting facts about glassware, tips on maintaining glassware, and post pictures of unusual custom glassware.
-Even if you never mentioned that you worked at Acme, folks would see your affiliation in your profile, and would associate your company with glassware expertise.
-People might even message you questions that could lead to sales.
+Even if you never mentioned that you worked at Acme, folks would see your affiliation in your profile and would associate your company with glassware expertise.
+People might even message you with questions that could lead to sales.

 You can use your LinkedIn page as a place to share your company’s content or products, but it should be a minority of your posts.
 LinkedIn also appears to de-prioritize content that sends people off the platform, so linking to your website might decrease your reach.
 Attempt to optimize for “zero click” consumption if possible.